jkibe/recipes/content/recipes/galette/index.md

 In a small bowl, toss together the peaches with the sugar, salt, and corn flour.

-On a minimally-floured surface, roll out the chilled pasty to a thickness of about 5 mm, or roughly a 30 cm (1 foot) round.
+On a minimally-floured surface, roll out the chilled pastry to a thickness of about 5 mm, or roughly a 30 cm (1 foot) round.
 Try to work quickly so that the butter does not soften too much.
 Transfer the dough to a sheet of parchment or a Silpat.

 Arrange the peaches in the center, leaving a roughly 5 cm (2") border.
 Then fold the dough over the fruit, pleating, covering the peaches with 1-2 cm of dough around the whole pastry.